astrotime/timenomad_app/collections/_posts/2019-07-05-gemstones-jewellery-sacred-geometry-circle.md

 These jewellery designs were inspired by the circular geometry upholding **movements of celestial bodies** — the blueprint behind any astrological chart.
 The _Dancing Orbit_ collection symbolises eternal ebb and flow of time and seasons of the nature, that reaches its fullness during the summer solstice and then gradually starts receding towards the depths of the night and the forces of sleep and rejuvenation.

-Each of _Dancing Orbit_ pendants carries a carefully selected and artfully cut natural gemstone that is big enough so that the wearer can **tune into its essence and actually feel the powers** behind each gem they are wearing on their heart chakra.
-Dancing Orbit is not only aesthetically pleasing and modern in its design, it also provides the wearer with supportive and protective energies.
+Each of _Dancing Orbit_ pendants carries a carefully selected and precisely cut natural gemstone that is big enough so that the wearer can **tune into its essence and actually feel the powers** behind each gem they are wearing on their heart chakra.
+The _Dancing Orbit_ collection is not only aesthetically pleasing and modern in its design, it also touches the wearer with its supportive and protective energies.

 Let us go through each of gemstones…